Driving rules and customs

 Motorists must give way to pedestrians wishing to use a non-signalised crossing.

-If the speed limit is 20km/h or less, pedestrians have priority over vehicles.
+If the speed limit is 20km/h or less, pedestrians always have priority over vehicles.

 Trams